 John was pleased to have the opportunity to join the firm of McGrann, Shea, Carnival, Straughn & Lamb before becoming elected Ramsey County Attorney in the fall of 2010.

-As Ramsey County Attorney, John is already working hard to continue to reform the criminal justice system and keep our community safe.
-He believes we must do everything we can to prevent crime from happening, effectively intervene in the lives of kids who get into trouble, and find innovative ways to prevent criminals from reoffending - all the while working to do all we can to keep victims safe.
+As Ramsey County Attorney, John is working hard to continue to reform the criminal justice system and keep our community safe.
+He believes we must do everything we can to prevent crime from happening, effectively intervene in the lives of kids who get into trouble, and find innovative ways to prevent criminals from reoffending - all while doing everything we can to keep victims safe.

-In his spare time, John serves the community as a volunteer board member of several Saint Paul nonprofits, including Sounds of Hope and St. Paul Youth Services.
+In his spare time, John serves the community as a volunteer board member of several Saint Paul nonprofits, including Sounds of Hope and the Northern Star Council of Boy Scouts of America.
 He also serves on the board of the Ramsey County Bar Association and is member of the Saint Paul Rotary Club.